lifeeric/fiverr-secret/README.md

 # How to install

-Find most interesting things on fiverr which enhance productivity.
+Find the most interesting things on fiverr which enhance productivity.

 first of all you need to install the fiverr-secret directory to extension as "Load unpacked":